Cheran (director): 2003–2006: Autograph and national recognition

 Made at a budget of ₹2 crore rupees, the film garnered over ₹10 crores at the box office and became one of the most profitable Tamil films of the year.
 The film benefited from positive word-of-mouth and Cheran subsequently increased the number of prints from sixty five to eighty five for the second week, a rarity in Tamil cinema.
 The film won positive reviews from film critics, with Sify.com writing that "Cheran has used all his artists to perfection to make this love story with polish and panache".
 Dennis Harvey of Variety wrote it was a "well-mounted production has too much familiar melodrama, and few real highlights (notably one delightful homage to ’70s Tamil musicals), but remains an easy watch".
 For the film, Cheran won a National Award for Best Popular Film, along with two Filmfare Awards and two Tamil Nadu State Film Awards, for Best Film and Best Director.
 The film became renowned as a "cult classic" and spawned several other inspirations and remakes in the Indian film industry.

-Cheran then restarted work on Pokkisham in 2004 but postponed the film after falling out with the new lead actress Meera Jasmine.
-He then the drama film Thavamai Thavamirundhu (2005) focused on family relationships and Tamil culture, and cast himself in the lead role, alongside Rajkiran, Saranya and Padmapriya.
+Cheran then restarted work on "Pokkisham" in 2004 but postponed the film after a falling out with the new lead actress, Meera Jasmine.
+He then directed the drama film "Thavamai Thavamirundhu" (2005), which focused on family relationships and Tamil culture.
+Cheran cast himself in the lead role alongside Rajkiran, Saranya, and Padmapriya in this movie.
 During production, the film went over budget and took nearly 145 days of shoot in Karaikudi, Madurai and Chennai.
 The film was made at a budget of ₹2 crore rupees, and went on to make profits for the producers.
 The film also won positive reviews, with a critic from Sify.com noting that "Cheran has kept the flag of uncompromised cinema flying and is one of the handful of directors, whose calling card remain his artistry over the medium", adding that the film is "brilliant and appeals as much to the mind as the heart".
-Upon release, the film won several awards including the another National Award for best film on family welfare.
+Upon release, the film won several awards including another National Award for best film on family welfare.